Account Login

 Nei Gong

-Qi Gong, or more traditionally Dao Yin, allows us to work with and cultivate increasingly more subtle networks of connection in the body.
+Qi Gong is a product of correct Nei Gong practice.
+It allows us to work with and cultivate increasingly more subtle networks of connection in the body.
 The integration of Nei Gong principles with the Qi Gong sets allows us to access the full potential contained within these ancient systems of movement.

-The Qi Gong sets we work with are The Eight Pieces of Silk (Ba Duan Jin), The Five Primal Animals (Wu Qin Xi) and Bone Marrow Washing (Xi Sui Jing)
+We work with a number of classic Qi Gong forms, these are The Eight Pieces of Silk (Ba Duan Jin), The Five Primal Animals (Wu Qin Xi) and Bone Marrow Washing (Xi Sui Jing).

 Xing Yi Chuan